 (SALT) Promote Functional Language

-Can the student tell you what the item is used for?
-If the student is unsure then provide plenty of clues.
+Can the sensory explorer tell you what the item is used for?
+If they are unsure, then provide plenty of clues.

-Can the student tell you why they think the item would not have been invented in prehistoric times?
+Can the sensory explorer tell you why they think the item would not have been invented in prehistoric times?

 June 3rd